Adventure-Based Outdoor Team Building Activities for Adults

 5. Adventure Relay Race (Obstacle Style)

 Relay races add energy, laughter, and healthy competition.
-Each station combines physical tasks (like log carries or wall climbs) with mental puzzles.
-The format builds communication and highlights how different team roles contribute to success.
+Each station combines physical tasks—log carries, wall climbs, rope swings—with mental puzzles or team challenges.
+The format highlights how different strengths contribute to collective success and keeps energy high throughout.

 6. Canoeing or Kayaking Navigation Challenge